TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Related Work

-Inspired by the Masked Language Model (MLM) task from BERT~\cite{bert, roberta, albert} and Permutation Language Modeling (PLM) from XLNet~\cite{xlnet}, recent work~\cite{mockingjay, audioalbert, speech_encoder, speechxlnet, mpc, mpc2, mpe} have explored using BERT-style tasks to pre-train speech encoders.
-These approaches adapt the NLP pre-training technique to continuous speech.
+Largely inspired by the Masked Language Model (MLM) task from BERT~\cite{bert, roberta, albert} and Permutation Language Modeling (PLM) from XLNet~\cite{xlnet}, recent work~\cite{mockingjay, audioalbert, speech_encoder, speechxlnet, mpc, mpc2, mpe, npc} have explored using BERT-style tasks to pre-train speech encoders.
+These approaches adopt the NLP pre-training technique to continuous speech.
 In Mockingjay~\cite{mockingjay}, input frames of speech are masked to zero to pre-train Transformer Encoders.
-The masking policy is similar to BERT~\cite{bert} and RoBERTa~\cite{roberta}.
 In Audio ALBERT~\cite{audioalbert}, Mockingjay is modified to have shared parameters across Transformer layers.
 In \cite{mockingjay_defense}, Mockingjay is shown to be effective in defending adversarial black-box attacks.
 And in \cite{understanding}, the self-attention of Mockingjay is shown to be meaningful and explainable.
-Whereas TERA can be seen as an extended version of Mockingjay~\cite{mockingjay}.
-Using the time alteration objective along reduces TERA to Mockingjay.
+On the other hand, TERA can be seen as an improved version of Mockingjay~\cite{mockingjay}.
+Using the time alteration alone as pre-training objective reduces TERA to Mockingjay.

-In \cite{mpc, mpe}, BERT-style masked reconstruction following the standard BERT masking policy is employed to pre-train ASR encoders.
+In \cite{mpc, mpe}, time-only masked reconstruction following the standard BERT masking policy is employed to pre-train ASR encoders.
 In \cite{mpc2}, a simpler masking policy is employed, where input features are divided into chunks of four frames, and masking on chunks are applied with a probability of 15\%.
 In Speech-XLNet~\cite{xlnet}, models learn by reconstructing from shuffled input speech frame orders rather than masked frames.
 In \cite{speech_encoder}, SpecAugment~\cite{spec_augment} is applied on input frames to pre-train ASR encoders (bi-GRUs).
+In wav2vec 2.0~\cite{wav2vec2}, time masking is applied in the latent space.
+In Non-autoregressive Predictive Coding (NPC)~\cite{npc}, time masking is introduced through Masked Convolution Blocks, rather than on the input data.
 In \cite{slu_bert}, phoneme posterior vectors are used to train a standard BERT~\cite{bert, xlnet} model.
 The phoneme posterior vectors are output from a supervised acoustic model, which requires CTC loss training over the ground-truth phonemes.
-Also, in \cite{bertphone}, CTC loss is used along with BERT-style mask reconstruction training to learn phonetic representations.
+Also, in \cite{bertphone}, CTC loss is used along with time-only masked reconstruction training to learn phonetic representations.
 As \cite{slu_bert} and \cite{bertphone} both use phoneme labels for CTC training, they diverge from other works that are fully self-supervised.